data2graph2ai/demo_country_graph/Readme.md

+# LLM vs Graph AI: Structure-Aware Similarity Prototype

-Compare what an LLM “thinks” about your data vs what changes when you add graph structure and a GNN.
+This repo compares what an LLM “thinks” about your data vs what changes when you add graph structure and a GNN.

 This repo is a reusable template to:
 - encode text with an LLM/sentence encoder,